zype/zype.github.io/_posts/2014-11-28-develop-roku-app-with-zype-sdk.md

 **Step 5**

-Now, its time to run your Roku App in the developer environment.
-Navigate to the Roku app's directory in your terminal and run:
+Now, its time to test run your Roku App on your local Roku.
+Navigate to the Roku app's directory in your computer's terminal and run:

 <pre><code>$ make install</code></pre>

-This will build the app onto your local Roku App.
-Once the build is finished, your will automatically be loaded onto your Roku.
+This will build the app onto your local Roku.
+Once the build is finished, the channel will automatically load.
 Test to make sure everything works appropriately.

 Now that your Roku app is built, you will need to publish the app to the Roku Channel store.
 [Click here](http://dev.zype.com/posts/2014/11/28/publish-roku-app/) to read how to publish your Roku App.